Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

 JSON object indicating whether an error has occurred during the process and, if so, the associated message.
-If there is no error, it also returns a `reference`: you will need to store this reference if you need to update or retrieve the client later on.
+If there is no error, it also returns a `reference`: you will need to store this reference if you need to update or retrieve the invoice later on.

 # Suppliers